Alex D. Linz Bio

 Early Life and Background

-Alexander David Linz was born to Deborah Baltaxe, an attorney, and Dr. Daniel Linz, a professor of communication at the University of California, Santa Barbara.
-He grew up in Santa Barbara and later lived in Los Angeles with his mother after his parents divorced.
-The family observed Jewish traditions and Linz had a bar mitzvah ceremony.
+Alexander David Linz was born on January 3, 1989, in Santa Barbara, California, the son of Deborah Baltaxe, an attorney, and Dr. Daniel Linz, a professor of communication at the University of California, Santa Barbara.
+He grew up with two younger sisters, Lily Alice and Livia Linz.
+Linz’s parents divorced during his childhood, and he lived with his mother following the separation.

 Alex D. Linz Career